September 2022 issue of BBC History Magazine out now!

 The latest issue of BBC History Magazine is now on sale!

-In the sixth part of our series on the BBC’s history, David Hendy describes how the corporation tried to scale the peaks of "high culture"
+In the ninth part of our series on the BBC’s history, David Hendy revisits the birth of televised political debate

 Victor Stater reveals how 17th- century “fake news” of a Catholic plot resulted in dozens of deaths – and the birth of modern party politics in Britain

 Seventy-five years after the partition of India, Kavita Puri examines the continuing legacy of that division across the subcontinent and in the UK